Maruki Gallery for the Hiroshima Panels

 sightseeing

-Maruki Gallery for the Hiroshima Panels was built by the collaborative husband and wife artists Iri and Toshi Maruki.
-Their goal was to create a place where anyone, at any time, could see their collaborative work "The Hiroshima Panels," 15 panels depicting the effects of the atomic bombings of Hiroshima and Nagasaki.
-In 1966, they moved to Shimo Karako, Higashi Matsuyama City, and the following year, they opened the Maruki Gallery for the Hiroshima Panels, where they spent more than 30 years completing all 15 panels.
-The museum also holds special exhibitions, lectures, concerts, and other events on the theme of war and life.
+Maruki Gallery for the Hiroshima Panels was built by the collaborative husband and wife artists Toshi and Iri Maruki to create a place where their work "The Hiroshima Panels," 15 panels depicting the effects of the atomic bombings of Hiroshima and Nagasaki, could be viewed by anyone at any time.
+In 1966, they moved to Shimogarako, Higashimatsuyama City, opening the Maruki Gallery for the Hiroshima Panels the following year, and spent more than 30 years completing all 15 panels.
+The museum also holds special themed exhibitions, lectures, concerts, and other events on the theme of war and life.

 Basic Information